pohlm01/master-thesis/2_preliminaries.typ

 Knowing both key shares, the server and client derive a shared symmetric secret only they know and use it to protect all subsequent messages.

 The following messages authenticate the server to the client by sending its certificate (chain) and a `CertificateVerify` message.
-The `CertifiacteVerify` message contains the signature over the handshake transcript up to that point.
+The `CertificateVerify` message contains the signature over the handshake transcript up to that point.
 This proves the server is in the possession of the private key corresponding to the certificate and messages have not been tampered with.
 The handshake ends with a `Finished` message each side sends and verifies.
 It contains a @mac over the transcript and thus assures the integrity of the handshake and prevents message replay attacks.